-You know when Obama used
+You know when Obama used this photo filter it looked inspiring. |

 I found these on another blog while looking up some things for my latest magazine article, and I thought these were actually very helpful tips for writers.